rijesha/blog/_posts/2018-01-14-aerial-cam-footprint.markdown

 * How does this change if the UAV experiences roll/pitch/yaw?
 * What happens if this camera is on a gimbal?

 Do you have these questions?
-Well lets see the answers.
+Well let's see the answers.

 ## Preliminary Information
 Before we get started it is important to cover a few basics.
 This tutorial will use the angle units of degrees, distance units of meters, and GPS coordinates in UTM.

-It is important that when converting from UTM->WGS84 or WGS84->UTM that all of your units start in the same coordinate systems.
-This tutorial will not cover how to convert these units, but it is important that all conversions follow the same math and are reversible.
-(Don't obtain coordinates from different sources or formats because they may have used a slightly different conversion method than what you did.)
+It is important that when converting from UTM->WGS84 or WGS84->UTM that all of your units start in the same coordinate system.
+This tutorial will not cover how to convert between units, but it is important that all conversions follow the same math and are reversible.
+(Don't obtain coordinates from different sources or formats because they may have used a slightly different conversion method than what you will.)

-In this tutorial I will be using Tait-Bryan angles.
-This is an angle naming convention so you can use whatever you like.
-The only changes int he math will be a negative sign here and there.
+In this tutorial we will be using Tait-Bryan angles.
+This is an angle naming convention so you can personally use whatever you like.
+The only changes in the math will be a negative sign here and there.
 [Angle Conventions](https://en.wikipedia.org/wiki/Euler_angles)

 ![Tait-Bryan Angle Convention.
 Courtesy Wikimedia](https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Taitbrianzyx.svg/245px-Taitbrianzyx.svg.png)

 ## Basic Ground Footprint
-The basic footprint of a camera point straight down is determined by some very basic trigonometry.
+The footprint of a camera pointing straight down is determined by some very basic trigonometry.
 A camera's sensor and lens combination will produce a certain angle of view (AOV).
 You can look this up for your camera.
 AOV can be broken into a horizontal field of view (HFV), and a vertical field of view (VFV).
 [Check out this wikipedia page for more info](https://en.wikipedia.org/wiki/Field_of_view)

-So from our UAV we can make a triangle with the ground.
+So from our UAV we can make a triangle with the ground, using AOV and altitude.
 ![The camera angle of view makes a triangle]({{site.baseurl}}/assets/img/simple_triangle.png)

-If we cut this triangle, by drawing a line from the UAV to the ground we can get 2 smaller triangles.
+If we cut this triangle, by drawing a straight line from the UAV to the ground, we can get 2 smaller triangles.
 Each of these smaller triangles are right triangles so we can use trigonometric identities to solve for distance on the ground.

 $$ ground\_in\_image =  (\tan{\frac{AOV}{2}} \times altitude) \times 2 \tag{1}$$